-- you filed a U.S. Form 1040X to report a federal change other than a NOL carryback, you must include a copy of that form and a copy of the notification you received from the IRS stating that they accepted the changes shown on your U.S. Form 1040X; e.g. a refund check, "Statement of Account," agreement, or judgment.
-If you do not have a copy of this notification, please contact the IRS at 1 800 829-0922 to request a record of your account. - of a change made by the IRS, you must include copies of all the federal examining officer's reports, including preliminary, revised, corrected, and superseding reports. - you copied information incorrectly from your federal income tax return to your Form IL-1040, you must attach a copy of your federal form.

-of any other changes, see the appropriate tax year's instructions for Form IL-1040 and any schedules to see what to attach.
+- you filed a U.S. Form 1040X to report a federal change other than a NOL carryback, you must include a copy of that form and a copy of the notification you received from the IRS stating that they accepted the changes shown on your U.S. Form 1040X; e.g., a refund check, "Statement of Account," agreement, or judgment.
+If you do not have a copy of this notification, please contact the IRS at 1 800 829-0922 to request a record of your account. - of a change made by the IRS, you must include copies of all the federal examining officer's reports, including preliminary, revised, corrected, and superseding reports. - of any other changes, see the instructions for Form IL-1040 and any schedules to see what to attach.